debjitg97/Employee-Management-Backend/README.md

 # Employee Management Backend

 REST APIs for the Employee Management App.
+The Employee Management App is a Full Stack Application used to maintain a record of Employees and Departments.

 ## Built With